Arvizu History, Family Crest & Coats of Arms

 Spelling variations of this family name include: Arvizu, Arsu, Arzu, Arso, Arisu, Arvisu, Arvissu and many more.

 More information is included under the topic Early Arvizu Notables in all our PDF Extended History products and printed products wherever possible.

 Some of the first settlers of this family name were:

-- Francisco Diaz de Arvizu who emigrated to New Spain in 1593 with his wife Ana De Medrano De Arvizu and his two daughters
+- Francisco Diaz de Arvizu who immigrated to New Spain in 1593 with his wife Ana De Medrano De Arvizu and his two daughters

 - Ray "Daddy" Arvizu (1953-2001), prolific American blues and jazz saxophonist